Frankfurt Ostendstraße station

 Frankfurt Ostendstraße station is an underground S-Bahn station in central Frankfurt am Main, Germany.
 The station was opened when the City Tunnel was extended to Frankfurt South station in 1990.
-It consists of two tracks, surrounding a central platform.
+It consists of two tracks, one each side of a central platform.

 Its entrance escalators are located next to the Hanauer Landstraße.
-The site of the future headquarters of the European Central Bank is nearby.
+The Seat of the European Central Bank is nearby.

 The train station is served by S-Bahn lines S1, S2, S3, S4, S5, S6, S8 and S9.